bihe/asa-lab-4/README.md

 3.1 Install helm-cli

+We use `helm` because it simplifies the installation process of components to kubernetes.
 The helm-documentation lists a number of options how to install helm for different operating-systems: https://helm.sh/docs/intro/install/
 Again the easiest way is to use a package manager: